MarcelMpunkt/debianCustomization/README.md

 # debianCustomization
-Handy Customizations for debianbased LinuxDistros
+Handy Customizations for debianbased LinuxDistros.
+Please feel free to expand the list further 👍

 ## 1. Update system without requesting a password (as non-administrative user)